-We received FDA clearance of the first Phase 3 study design in January 2017.
+We received FDA agreement of the first Phase 3 study design in January 2017.
 We commenced the HONOR study, a randomized, double-blind placebo-controlled Phase 3 study of Tonmya in approximately 550 participants with military-related PTSD in the first quarter of 2017.
 This study is an adaptive design study based on the results of the Phase 2 AtEase study.
-The study design is very similar to the Phase 2 AtEase study, except there will be one planned IA and the involvement of the IDMC to review unblinded IA results.
+The study design is very similar to the Phase 2 AtEase study, except there will be one unblinded interim analysis, or IA, and the involvement of the independent data monitoring committee, or IDMC, to review unblinded IA results.
 The IDMC will make a recommendation to continue as planned, to continue but increase the number of recruited participants or to stop for success.
-In addition, there will be one active dose (5.6 mg administered as 2 x 2.8 mg tablets) and the entrance criterion is CAPS-5 \geq 33 in this Phase 3 study.
+In addition, only one active dose (5.6 mg administered as 2 x 2.8 mg tablets) is investigated and the entrance criterion is CAPS- $5 \ge 33$ in this Phase 3 study.
 The IA will be conducted when approximately 50% of the initially planned participants (approximately 275 participants) are randomized.
-The HONOR study is being conducted at approximately 45 U.S. sites.
+The HONOR study is being conducted at approximately 40 U.S. sites.
 As in the case of the AtEase study, the primary efficacy endpoint of the HONOR study is the 12-week mean change from baseline in the severity of PTSD symptoms as measured by the CAPS-5 scale between those treated with Tonmya 5.6 mg and those receiving placebo.